Explaining the Maramon Convention 2023 to Children (Free pdf) Useful for Sunday School students and teachers!

 “Dearly beloved brethren, in obedience to the Lord Jesus Christ the head of the church, who on the night of his passion prayed that his disciples might be one, and by authority of the governing bodies of the uniting churches whose resolutions have been read in your hearing and laid in your prayer before Almighty God; I do hereby declare that these three churches, namely – the Madras, Madura, Malabar, Jaffna, Kannada, Telugu, Travancore Church councils of the South India United Church; the Methodist Church of South India, Trichinopoly, Hyderabad and Mysore districts; the Madras, Travancore and Cochin, Tinnevelly and Dornakal dioceses of the Churches of India, Burma and Ceylon; are become one Church of South India, and these bishops, presbyters, deacons and probationers who have assented to the basis of union and accepted the constitution of the Church of South India, whose names are laid upon this holy table, are bishops, presbyters and deacons of this church.
 In the name of the Father, and the Son, and the Holy Spirit, Amen.” ~ wikipedia

-Dr. Eli Stanley Jones was born in Baltimore, Maryland, USA on 3rd Jan 1884.
-He was a faculty at Asbury College, Kentucky, USA when he was called to missionary service in India in 1907 under the Board of Missions of the Methodist Episcopal Church.
+Dr. Eli Stanley Jones was born in Baltimore, Maryland, USA on 3rd January 1884.
+He was a faculty member at Asbury College, Kentucky, USA when he was called to missionary service in India in 1907 under the Board of Missions of the Methodist Episcopal Church.

 In 1946, with the help of friends in USA, he donated the first loud speaker setup to the Maramon Convention.
-He is also the founder of the Sat Tal Christian Ashram movement, Nainital, Uttarakhand,.
-He died January 25, 1973 in his beloved India.
+He is also the founder of the Sat Tal Christian Ashram movement, Nainital, Uttarakhand, India.
+He died on January 25, 1973 in his beloved India.

 In the 1920s, India began to develop greater appreciation for its own history and culture and greater pride in its own unique contributions to world civilization.
 Stanley Jones was one of the very first to realize the possibilities that this change in India’s intellectual and spiritual culture created for Christianity and especially for Western Christian missionaries.
 But he could not fully understand the astounding scope and depth of the possibilities without experiencing the history and culture of his adopted country for himself.
 So, what better way to immerse himself in the ethos of India than to visit Indian ashrams?